-While visiting the great white North, you didn’t just fall in love with the landscape—you fell in love with a Canadian.
-And now your travel visa is about to expire and you can’t imagine life without your beloved.
+While visiting the Great White North, you didn’t just fall in love with the landscape—you fell in love with a Canadian.
+And now your Canadian Visitor Visa is about to expire and you can’t imagine life without your beloved.
 What can you do?

 Don’t assume just because you have a Canadian friend that the process will be easy or simple— all you know is that you’ve met someone in Canada and you’re not ready to leave yet.
 Now what?